Jana-Marie-Weber/Reaction_net_opt/README.md

 The two approaches to solve such problems are the [RNFA], where stationary material balances model a steady-state of the system and constrain the network, and [petri nets] or [PNO], where tokens move through the network simulating the molecular flow.

+#### RNFA model formulation

+parameters:

+variables:

+objective function:

+constraints:
+$$\int_A \cdot f = \int_0$$

+#### PNO model formulation

+#### Scenarios

+In this work, we test the following three scenarios.
+1. Case 1: 100 mol of A, B, and E are present.
+Both reaction costs 5 and the revenue of the desired moelcule D is 50/mol.
+2. Case 2: 100 mol of A and E are present.
+Both reaction costs 5 and the revenue of the desired moelcule D is 50/mol.
+3. Case 3: 100 mol of A and B are present.
+Both reaction costs 5 and the revenue of the desired moelcule D is 50/mol.

 ## Organisation of this repository